 Netherlands Driving Advice and Car Hire Info

-Driving In Netherlands
+Driving In the Netherlands

-Many travellers drive in Holland as part of a bigger trip across Europe.
+Many travellers drive in the Netherlands as part of a bigger trip across Europe.
 Driving times and distances to some neighbouring countries are below.
 Most of the large multinational car rental companies will allow cars to be driven to UK, though probably won’t allow one way rental.
 Given the cost of taking a car on the ferry though, its better to walk on, then rent a car in UK.

 Amsterdam -Brussels 200 km, estimated travel time, 2 hours,

 Amsterdam- Berlin -665km, estimated travel time, 6.5 hours,